Cutibacterium acnes: Antibiotic resistance

+C. acnes resistance to antibiotics has increased to 64% in 2000, up from 20% in 1979.
+Treatments such as oral macrolides are often avoided because the bacteria has become resistant in most cases.
+This creates a public health issue, forcing healthcare providers to seek out other forms of treatment.

+Treatments

 Several naturally occurring molecules and compounds are toxic to C. acnes bacteria.
 Some essential oils such as rosemary, tea tree oil, clove oil, and citrus oils contain antibacterial chemicals.
 Natural honey has also been shown to have some antibacterial properties that may be active against C. acnes.

 The elements silver, sulfur, and copper have also been demonstrated to be toxic towards many bacteria, including C. acnes.

+Salicylic acid is a naturally occurring substance derived from plants (white willow bark and wintergreen leaves) used to promote exfoliation of the skin in order to treat acne.
+Additionally, research investigates the mechanism by which salicylic acid (SA) treats acne vulgaris.
+A study finds that SA suppresses the AMPK/SREBP1 (AMP-activated protein kinase)(AMPK/SREBP1 pathway is a signaling pathway involved in the regulation of lipid metabolism in sebocytes, which are the cells responsible for producing sebum in the skin) pathway in sebocytes, leading to a decrease in lipid synthesis and sebum production.
+SA also reduces the inflammatory response of sebocytes and decreases the proliferation of C. acnes.
+These results suggest that SA has a multifaceted approach in treating acne vulgaris by targeting several key factors that contribute to its development.
+The minimum inhibitory concentration for SA is 4000–8000 μg/mL.

 Photosensitivity

 Cutibacterium acnes glows orange when exposed to blacklight, possibly due to the presence of endogenous porphyrins.
 It is also killed by ultraviolet light.
 C. acnes is especially sensitive to light in the 405–420 nanometer (near the ultraviolet) range due to an endogenic porphyrin–coporphyrin III.
 A total radiant exposure of 320 J/cm2 inactivates this species in vitro.
 Its photosensitivity can be enhanced by pretreatment with aminolevulinic acid, which boosts production of this chemical, although this causes significant side effects in humans, and in practice was not significantly better than the light treatment alone.